 One major thing I have recognized is the enemy’s role in our fear.
-The other day I started to have symptoms of what I am experiencing in my health problems that were very intense, and it triggered a panic attack.
+In the height of what is now classified as a vestibular disorder, I started to have symptoms that were very intense, and it triggered a panic attack.
 I literally couldn’t see and couldn’t breath and began to panic because I had all 3 kids home alone.
 I came very close to calling 911 on myself.
 I called my husband who was not close to town (but was on his way) I ALMOST called some friends, the thought went through my mind to let someone who was physically close know what was happening.
 IMMEDIATELY I heard a voice so convincing tell me ‘dont do it they dont care, they are busy with their life and dont have time for you’ At the time I was panicking so didnt grasp the reality; that this was a lie.
 I didnt call anyone, I believed that lie and literally could have put my life in danger by listening to it.
 Thankfully the symptoms died down and I was okay.

 Trust in God

-In the book we are reading it said this ‘When I am afraid, I will put my trust in you (psalm 56:3) The Future king didnt minimize his situation or deny his feelings; rather he described how he conquered fear’s bondage: David put his trust in God.
+In the book we are reading it said this ‘When I am afraid, I will put my trust in you (psalm 56:3) The Future king David didnt minimize his situation or deny his feelings; rather he described how he conquered fear’s bondage: David put his trust in God.
 This brings me nicely to my first point of how to deal with fear.
 As we learned from 3 different people in the bible in our study who dealt with fear, this was the overwhelming response to fear:

-Fear needs to be Tamed-harnessed by faith
+Fear needs to be Tamed — Harnessed by Faith

 One of the stories we studied, was when Jesus calmed the storm.
-They were fearful of what was happening in front of them, but their fear was tamed by remembering that Jesus was there.
+The disciples were fearful of what was happening in front of them, but their fear was tamed by remembering that Jesus was there.
 He was in control of the storm and waves.
 Now how does that apply to us?
 He is in control.
 Of every storm, of every circumstance, of every single little thing that the enemy wants us to be fearful of; he is in control.
 Now since we understand that, we need to believe that he can tame down our fear, with our faith in him.
 We need to have faith in not only him, but who is is and what he is capable of.
 We need to know that because Jesus is there, the storm will be tamed.
 It may not look like the ‘tamed down’ we would like or choose, but in his will, he will tame the storm.